Dinger's Aviation Pages

 .

-Another view of a Don in "communications" form.
+Another view of a Don in the so-called "communications" form.
 The RAF, Royal Navy and Air Transport Auxiliary had a desperate need for aircraft in this class to ferry staff and equipment around.
 Various civil types were impressed to fill this gap.
-The ventral bump associated with a bomb aiming position was missing from Dons with the communication layout.
+The ventral bump associated with a bomb aiming position was missing from Dons with the "communication" layout.
 The long nose and sharply raked back windscreen gave a poor view for taxiing and takeoff.
 It is possible that this Don (L2390) was originally built with a turret in trainer configuration and later converted to the communications variant.
 Putnams has this Don serving at the Central Flying School at Upavon, while Air-Britain lists it as going to the station flight at RAF Grantham (Spitalgate).

 The wreck of Don L2391 after its crash at Martlesham Heath in September 1938.
 Amazingly, the pilot escaped with only minor injuries.

 De Havilland was not as dependent on RAF orders as other British aircraft companies, preferring to build up their position in the civil aviation marketplace, a policy that had been a resounding success, by the mid-1930s they were the most profitable British aviation company.
 With them setting up a production line for 250 Don aircraft and then seeing the order reduced to only 50 you can see one drawback of doing government work!
 However, de Havilland was rewarded with extra orders for Tiger Moth trainers and was even asked to build some of the Oxford trainers to be used in place of the Dons.
-Furthermore, the DH Dragon Rapide small airliner was retained in production (renamed the Dominie) to be used as flying classrooms to train navigators and radio operators.
-They also benefited from the orders for Percival Proctors and Petrels, since they used the 6-cylinder de Havilland Gypsy Queen engine.
-Oxfords were produced at the de Havilland factory at Hatfield alongside Dominies and Queen Bee target drones until the Mosquito was ordered, when the Dominie line went to Loughborough the Oxford line was closed down.⁴
+Furthermore, at the outbreak of war, the

 This photo appeared in the British aeronautical press in March 1940 showing a Don in use as an instructional airframe at No 2 School of Technical Training (RAF Cosford).
 Only some 33 months after the first flight of the prototype Don.
 The trainees would have found the experience of working on the Don of great benefit if they later worked on the DH Mosquito, which used the same construction techniques.
 Five engineless Don airframes are listed as having been delivered to RAF Cosford, registration numbers L2431 to L2436.
 Another two built with engines (L2396 and L2398) also ended up at Cosford.

 All the published sources I can find indicate that, by the start of WW II, there were no Dons left flying with the RAF.
-They had all been relegated to instructional airframes (it was the availability of the Gypsy XII engines stripped from them which allowed the small fleet of DH91 Albatross airliners, to be kept flying until 1943).
+They had all been relegated to instructional airframes (it was the availability of the Gipsy XII engines stripped from them which allowed the small fleet of DH91 Albatross airliners, to be kept flying until 1943).
 However Janic Geelen, the author of "Magnificent Enterprise - Moths Majors and Minors" suggest that de Havilland may have retained one Don for use for communications and testing duties into the early war years.
-A table of aircraft histories in Putnam's "De Havilland Aircraft since 1909" lists Don L2412 as still being flown in October 1940 as "E-0232" which suggests it was indeed being used for some testing purpose (de Havilland gave their prototypes and testing machines B-class "E" numbers as in the photo of "E3" at the top of this page).
-Apparently, a Don was used to test a de Havilland-designed propeller with reverse-pitch that could act as an airbrake, perhaps that was L2412⁵.
+A table of aircraft histories in Putnam's "De Havilland Aircraft since 1909" lists Don L2412 as still being flown iby de Havilland in October 1940 as "E-0232" which suggests it was indeed being used for some testing purpose (de Havilland gave their prototypes and testing machines B-class "E" numbers as in the photo of "E3" at the top of this page).
+Apparently, a Don was used to test a de Havilland-designed propeller with reverse-pitch that could act as an airbrake, perhaps that was L2412⁶.
 Bill Gunston, the prolific aviation author, said he encountered a Don at de Havilland's airfield at Hatfield when he visited there as an Air Cadet in 1942 and was allowed to get inside to have a look around, he noted that even the pilot's position seemed cramped.
-Gunston also said he talked to a pilot who had just flown one into the RAF airfield at Halton; he reports the pilot as saying the Don was "Not a patch on the Proctor".⁶ The Don is also listed as amongst the aircraft flown by the famous test-pilot Eric "Winkle" Brown.
+Gunston also said he talked to a pilot who had just flown one into the RAF airfield at Halton; he reports the pilot as saying the Don was "Not a patch on the Proctor".⁷ The Don is also listed as amongst the aircraft flown by the famous test-pilot Eric "Winkle" Brown.
 All of this implies that at least one Don was kept flying well into the Second World War.

 An intriguing image of Don L2412, perhaps the last Don to fly.
 This may show it when it was in the care of 1927 Squadron of the Air Training Corp at Petersfield.